 How to Explore Istanbul Like a Local

-Ok, so I can’t claim that I didn’t do anything touristy on my recent trip to Istanbul – of course I wanted to see the Blue Mosque, Grand Bazaar and Hagia Sophia.
-But I was lucky enough to be visiting a friend who’s made the city her home for the past three years, so I could leave the guidebooks behind and enjoy discovering the city as shown to me by a local.
+When travelling, if you're looking to really immerse yourself in local culture, food, nightlife and other activities, often the best way to do it is to explore like a local.
+Ok, so I can’t claim that I didn’t do anything touristy on my trip to Istanbul – of course I wanted to see the Blue Mosque, Grand Bazaar and Hagia Sophia, but I was lucky enough to be visiting a friend who’s made the city her home for the past three years.
+This meant I could leave the guidebooks behind and enjoy discovering Istanbul as shown to me by a local.

 And boy, was there a lot to discover.
-I’ve wanted to visit Istanbul for some time, as its unique location sat between Asia and Europe, divided by the great Bosphorus Strait, as well as the meeting of cultures that occurs there, really fascinated me.
+I’ve wanted to visit Istanbul for some time, as its unique location sat between Asia and Europe, divided by the great Bosphorus Strait, as well as the melting pot of cultures here, really fascinated me.

 Hagia Sophia and the Blue Mosque